Detopall/incidents-users/README.md

 To start the **server**, run this command:
 ```
-npm run dev (for the development enviroment)
+npm run dev (for the development environment)

 OR

-npm run start (for the production enviroment)
+npm run start (for the production environment)
 ```

 After running the server, you can use the application.